 I’ll be honest, I could completely skip over it and it won’t hurt my feelings one bit.
-But my kids, on the other hand, would be so disappointed.
+However, my kids, on the other hand, would be so disappointed.
 They love to dress up and to get lots of candy.

 So I keep the spirits high around the house and decorate anyway.
 Do you ever struggle with Halloween decorations?

 Well, you won’t after this post.
 I’m bringing you the internet’s best options for DIY Halloween decorations.
 And without further delay, here they are:

 1. Fanta Jack O’Lantern Float

 If you are throwing your kids a Halloween party, you have to have festive food decorations as well.
 Who am I kidding?
 Food is what drives me around Halloween.

 If you are the same way, then you’ll love this creative idea of creating a seasonal float.
 The cups are made to look like pumpkins, and the color of the Fanta finishes the look off.
 It is really a great (and delicious) idea.Take a look at this Halloween decor